artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * Initial version.

 == Upgrade Notice ==
-= 3.11.0 =
+= 3.12.0 =
-* Added compatibility with YITH WooCommerce Product Bundles: bundled items now inherit the bundle shipping class and no longer add their own weight and dimensions.
+* Security update: hardened the AJAX request used by the cart and checkout blocks and escaped the shipping method title and icon URL.
-* Compatible with WooCommerce 11.0.
+* Compatible with WooCommerce 11.1 and WordPress 7.2.

 == Translations ==
 * *English*: by [**Art Project Group**](https://artprojectgroup.es/) (default language).